 NMMC Among Nation’s Top Performing Hospitals for Treatment of Heart Attack Patients

-American College of Cardiology NCDR ACTION Registry Platinum Award recognizes high standards of patient care
+American College of Cardiology NCDR Chest Pain-MI Registry Platinum Award recognizes high standards of patient care

-TUPELO, Miss.—North Mississippi Medical Center has received the American College of Cardiology’s NCDR ACTION Registry Platinum Performance Achievement Award for 2018.
-NMMC is one of only 203 hospitals nationwide to receive the honor.
+TUPELO, Mississippi—North Mississippi Medical Center has received the American College of Cardiology’s NCDR Chest Pain-MI Registry Platinum Performance Achievement Award for 2022.
+NMMC is one of only 240 hospitals nationwide to receive the honor.

 The award recognizes NMMC’s commitment and success in implementing a higher standard of care for heart attack patients and signifies that NMMC has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.

-To receive the ACTION Registry Platinum Performance Achievement Award, NMMC has demonstrated sustained achievement in the ACTION Registry for eight consecutive quarters and has performed at the top level of standards for specific performance measures.
+To receive the award, NMMC demonstrated sustained achievement in the Chest Pain-MI Registry for two consecutive years (2020 and 2021) and performed at the highest level for specific performance measures.
 Full participation in the registry engages hospitals in a robust quality improvement process using data to drive improvements in adherence to guideline recommendations and overall quality of care provided to heart attack patients.

-The Centers for Disease Control estimates that more than 700,000 Americans suffer a heart attack each year.
+The Centers for Disease Control estimates that over 800,000 Americans suffer a heart attack each year.
 A heart attack occurs when a blood clot in a coronary artery partially or completely blocks blood flow to the heart muscle.
 Treatment guidelines include administering aspirin upon arrival and discharge, timely restoration of blood flow to the blocked artery, smoking cessation counseling and cardiac rehabilitation, among others.

-The American College of Cardiology is the professional home for the entire cardiovascular care team.
-The mission of the College and its more than 52,000 members is to transform cardiovascular care and to improve heart health.
-The ACC leads in the formation of health policy, standards and guidelines.
-The College operates national registries to measure and improve care, offers cardiovascular accreditation to hospitals and institutions, provides professional medical education, disseminates cardiovascular research and bestows credentials upon cardiovascular specialists who meet stringent qualifications.
-For more information, visit acc.org.
+The American College of Cardiology envisions a world where innovation and knowledge optimize cardiovascular care and outcomes.
+As the professional home for the entire cardiovascular care team, the mission of the College and its more than 56,000 members is to transform cardiovascular care and to improve heart health.
+The ACC bestows credentials upon cardiovascular professionals who meet stringent qualifications and leads in the formation of health policy, standards and guidelines.
+The College also provides professional medical education, disseminates cardiovascular research through its world-renowned JACC Journals, operates national registries to measure and improve care, and offers cardiovascular accreditation to hospitals and institutions.
+For more, visit acc.org.